 This fellow is a member of a care team that provides and coordinates medical, surgical, and specialty care to patients of Banner MD Anderson, as permitted by their state license and training.
 Assignments will take fellows across multiple Banner campuses, including Banner Gateway Medical Center, Banner University Medical Center in Phoenix, Banner Del Webb Medical Center and Banner Boswell Medical Center.
 This gives the fellow an opportunity to serve the diverse patient population in the Phoenix area and Arizona at-large.

 The fellow will assist the surgical oncology team by performing patient assessments, obtaining a comprehensive medical history, interpreting the results of diagnostic tests procedures, developing treatment plans and conducting follow-up and surveillance visits, alongside seeing new consults These duties will be performed under direct supervision and as allowed by their state license.

 Upon completion of the fellowship, the fellow will be awarded a certificate by Banner MD Anderson Cancer Center and the Department of Surgical Oncology.

-Each rotation will have a clinical and didactic component with over 2000 mentored hours in direct patient care.
-While BMDACC is focused on cancer care, the fellow will also gain exposure to some non-oncologic cases as well.
-Subspecialty surgical rotations will include: breast, colorectal, hepatopancreatobiliary, skin & soft tissue, head & neck, urology, gynecologic oncology, thoracic and complex reconstructive surgery.
+Each rotation will have a clinical and didactic component with over 2000 mentored hours of direct patient care.
+While BMDACC is focused on cancer care, the fellow will also gain exposure to a limited number of non-oncologic cases as well.

+Core rotations include breast, colorectal, hepatopancreatobiliary, skin & soft tissue, head & neck, urologic, gynecologic, thoracic and complex reconstructive surgery.
 The last 8 weeks of the program will culminate in a subspecialty area of the fellows choosing to allow them to continue to refine their knowledge in their area of interest.